akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 per replica that contains all replicated events, but since the events can arrive in different order, they can also come in different order per replica tag.

-Another strategy would be to tag only the events that is local to the replica and not events that are replicated.
+Another strategy would be to tag only the events that are local to the replica and not events that are replicated.
 Either using a tag that will be the same for all replicas, leading to a single stream of tagged events where the events from each replica is present only once, or with a tag including the replica id meaning that there will be a stream of tagged events with the events accepted locally for each replica.